Should You Switch to Pay-Per-Mile Car Insurance?

 Frequently asked questions

-Nationwide, Allstate and Metromile are all good pay-per-mile insurance companies.
+Nationwide, Allstate and Mile Auto are all good pay-per-mile insurance companies.
 Nationwide SmartMiles has the best availability and could save you $540 per year if you drive 5,000 miles per year.

 How does pay-per-mile insurance work?

-With pay-per-mile insurance, your car insurance premium has two parts: a base rate and a per-mile rate.
-You pay the base rate regardless of how much you drive, plus the per-mile rate multiplied by your total mileage.
-Your mileage is typically tracked by a smartphone app or by a device that plugs into your car.
+With pay-per-mile insurance, your bill is directly set by how much you drive your car each month.
+Your policy will have a per-mile rate of a few cents per mile, plus a monthly base price.
+You’ll pay the base price each month regardless of how much you drive, plus the per-mile rate multiplied by your total mileage.
+Your mileage is typically tracked by a device that plugs into your car.

 How much does pay-per-mile insurance cost?